‘STATE OF DECAY’

 I love the concept of a castle turning out to be a spaceship, especially when it blasts off during ‘Part Four’.
 It had a ‘Thunderbirds’ style to it when it wan taken off by the Doctor.
 The scout ship of course becomes the ‘bolt of steel’ to kill the Great Vampire and to crumble the three vampires into ‘pieces’.

-On Disc 4 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the stereo sound audio mix option for the story; the DVD audio commentary; the isolated music option; the info-text commentary option; ‘The Vampire Lovers’ making-of documentary; the film trims; the ‘Leaves of Blood’ featurette; ‘The Blood Show’ featurette; ‘The Frayling Reading’ featurette and the ‘Radio Times Listings’ PDF can be found on there.
-The BBC continuity announcements and the photo gallery (without the info-text option) for ‘State of Decay’ have been updated for 2019 on the Blu-ray.
+On Disc 4 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the mono sound audio mix option for the story; the DVD audio commentary; the isolated music option; ‘The Vampire Lovers’ making-of documentary; the film trims; the ‘Leaves of Blood’ featurette; ‘The Blood Show’ featurette; ‘The Frayling Reading’ featurette and the ‘Radio Times Listings’ PDF can be found on there.
+The info-text commentary option, the BBC continuity announcements and the photo gallery (without the info-text option) for ‘State of Decay’ have been updated for 2019 on the Blu-ray.

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents and scripts for the story.
 You need a special Blu-ray computer drive for that.